F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 | ratio       | int    | Optional  | Ratio at which the traffic has to be distributed over clusters            | 1       | 3                       |

-**Note**: In order to run CIS in high availability mode, cis-type parameter (primary/secondary) needs to be set in the CIS deployment arguments.
+**Note**: In order to run CIS in high availability mode, multi-cluster-mode parameter (primary/secondary) needs to be set in the CIS deployment arguments.
 * It's recommended to provide both primaryCluster and secondaryCluster configs in the extendedConfigMap.
 * If no traffic has to be forwarded to a specific cluster then set the ratio field to 0.